Table of contents

 This is getting exhausting, but the story continues because we continued on in 2018 to “sell everything” (except the stuff we kept) and travel the world while working remotely until 2019, with just bags on our backs, packing like the minimalists that we strive to be.

 After our trip around the world (seriously!), we moved into a two-month sublet with only a few bags, and then moved into our home for two years in Fort Greene, Brooklyn.
-You can see photos here.
+See our photos and read our article to learn more about sharing a small space when working remotely.

 I find it a little hard to describe that no matter how hard we tried, the space didn’t come out as ‘minimalist’ and ‘decluttered’ as I was always hoping.
 We always had a box of something new, or stuff on the coffee tables, collections on the dressers and more.